Duponin/udonge-bot/README.md

 #second line is for tags you decline from posting completely (as many as you want)
 #third line is for tags you want mastodon to mark as sensitive (as many as you want)
 ```
-* Don't forget to setup your bot account, get access tokens and establish the enviroment around it.
-I am not providing any instructions of doing it, since all the steps are different and depend on what, where and how you want to run the bot.
+* Don't forget to setup your bot account, get access tokens and establish the environment around it.
+I am not providing any instructions of how to do it, since all the steps are different and depend on what, where and how you want to run the bot.

 * That's all!